About the Archdiocese

-Welcome to the Self-Ruled Antiochian Orthodox Christian Archdiocese of North America.
-Our Church traces its roots in unbroken apostolic succession to first century Antioch, the city in which the disciples of Jesus Christ were first called “Christians” (Acts 11:26).
-We pray that your life will be filled with His blessings.
+Welcome to the Antiochian Orthodox Christian Archdiocese of North America, an Archdiocese of the Orthodox Patriarchate of Antioch and All the East.
+We trace our roots to first century Antioch, the city in which the disciples of Jesus Christ were first called Christians.

 The Orthodox Christian Church

-Our Archdiocese currently includes nine dioceses spanning the continent, overseen by eight bishops in addition to Metropolitan Philip.
+Our Archdiocese currently includes nine dioceses spanning the continent, overseen by eight bishops including Metropolitan Joseph.
 Each of our bishops works in concert with our Metropolitan to guide and grow our parishes.

-The Antiochian Orthodox Christian Archdiocese of North America includes over 250 churches and missions throughout the United States and Canada.
+The Antiochian Orthodox Christian Archdiocese of North America includes over 275 cathedrals, churches, and missions throughout the United States and Canada.